ParallelCoinTeam/parallelcoin/README.md

 5. pod/gui - webview based desktop wallet GUI
 6. pod/kopach - standalone miner with LAN UDP broadcast work delivery system

+#### 26 November 2019 update

+The full set of features aside from the GUI have now been implemented and last details before the beta are in process and the GUI will be finished within a week or two.
+Watch this space.

 ## Building

 You can just `go install` in the repository root and `pod` will be placed in your `GOBIN` directory.